moraleida/VDD/README.md

-# varying-docker-dockers
+# Varying Docker Dockers

-VDD is an attempt at a VVV-inspired development environment for WordPress, minus the overhead of a Virtual Machine
+VDD is an attempt at a VVV-inspired development environment for WordPress, minus the overhead of a Virtual Machine.

+still in pre-alpha form.
+Don't use this anywhere, unless you want to help out in development.

 # Requirements
 Install [Docker], [Compose] and [nsenter]